 Our Story and Legacy

-2017 marks the sixteenth anniversary of Colorado Youth Outdoors.
+Colorado Youth Outdoors has been serving the Colorado community since 2001.
 CYO began with the recognition of the struggle that youth and their parents often have in connecting with each other.
-That challenge, in the fast paced culture in which we live has only intensified in the past 16 years.
-From our experience at CYO we believe that outdoor recreational activities provide an ideal environment for youth and their parents, and other significant adults to strengthen their relationship.
+From our experience at CYO, we believe that traditional outdoor recreational activities provide an ideal environment for youth and their parents, or other significant adults, to strengthen their relationship.
 In 2010 CYO transitioned from a High School based program to a facility based program with the acquisition of Swift Ponds, a regional outdoor education and recreation facility, in Northern Colorado.
-CYO works with over 15,000 youth and families each year.
+CYO works with over 10,000 youth and families each year.
 With the completion of Richardson Hall, our Education classroom facility that number will grow substantially this year and into the future.
 We have CYO programming for Youth and Parents that runs in three week blocks year round.
-Our Alternative High School and Hispanic Family Outreach programs serve at risk youth and their families in Fort Collins and Loveland with the goal to expand into Greeley this fall.
+Our Alternative High School and Hispanic Family Outreach programs serve at-risk youth and their families in Fort Collins, Loveland, and Greeley.
 We run day programming for schools and work up to 40 non-profits in Northern Colorado providing facility and programming resources.
-With an emphasis in Northern Colorado; Loveland, Fort Collins, and Greeley, CYO has shared their gift with over 2500 families.
-This number multiplies significantly into the tens of thousands when collaborating with other non-profits, serving disadvantaged and other youth, using our facility and programs are included.

-Along the journey we came to the belief that what we are doing extends farther than the child/parent relationship.
-Our programs are bringing business partners, friends, child/mentor and the community together.
-And as such, we are looking to refresh the Colorado Youth Outdoors (CYO) brand to encompass more of what we do.
-And what we do is:
+Along the journey, we came to the belief that what we are doing extends farther than the child/parent relationship.
+Our programs are bringing business partners, friends, child/mentor, and the community together.
+Here is what we do:

 Foster and environment “Where RELATIONSHIPS grow.”